 - Integrated knowledge and competency qualifications/courses leading to pharmacy technician registration.

 - The GPhC also approves pharmacy support staff courses/qualification that permit individuals working in pharmacies to undertake a range of activities for the safe supply of medicines to patients and the public.
-A list of approved pharmacy support staff courses/qualifications can be found here.
+Follow this link for a list of approved pharmacy support staff courses/qualifications .